 It really does.

-You know, I was I spent years in Alabama.
+You know, I spent years in Alabama.

 I had a great time.

-So oh, I'm down in the Gulf Coast.
+Oh, I'm down in the Gulf Coast.

-It's if you've never been down here, it's a little bit better.
+If you've never been down here, it's a little bit better.

-And he always said that don't panic.
+And he always said that, don't panic.

 I will tell you when it's time to panic.